Skip to main content

 Research Interests

-Michael Cotey Morgan specializes in international and global history.
-He is the author of The Final Act, which examines the origins and consequences of the Helsinki Accords, the most ambitious diplomatic undertaking of the Cold War.
-It won the 2018 Edgar S. Furniss Award for best first book in national and international security.
+Michael Cotey Morgan specializes in modern international and global history.
+He is the author of The Final Act: The Helsinki Accords and the Transformation of the Cold War, which received the 2018 Edgar S. Furniss Award for best first book in international security.

-At UNC, he teaches courses on the Cold War, modern and contemporary international history, and the history of human rights.
-Before coming to UNC, he taught at the US Naval War College and the University of Toronto, where he was the inaugural holder of the Raymond Pryke Chair.
+At UNC, he teaches courses on international history, the Cold War, and human rights.
+He previously taught at the US Naval War College and the University of Toronto, where he was the inaugural holder of the Raymond Pryke Chair.

 Some Notable Publications